Last Updated May 9th 2023

 - information about how you use the App; and

 - certain information about your device, including IP address and device identifiers.

 We will use the personal data you provide to us to:

-- send out newsletters you have signed up for; and
+- send out newsletters or other marketing you have signed up for;

-- analyse use of, and improve, the Website.
+- analyse use of, and improve, the Website and the App;

 With Whom Your Personal Data is Shared

-We may disclose depersonalised data (such as aggregated statistics) about the users of the Website in order to describe our sales, customers, traffic patterns and other Website information to prospective partners, advertisers, investors and other reputable third parties and for other lawful purposes, but these statistics will include no personally identifying information.
+We may disclose depersonalised data (such as aggregated statistics) about the users of the Website and App in order to describe our sales, customers, traffic patterns and other Website or App information to prospective partners, advertisers, investors and other reputable third parties and for other lawful purposes, but these statistics will include no personally identifying information.

 We may occasionally be required by law, court order or governmental authority to disclose certain types of personal data.
 Examples of the type of situation where this would occur would be:

 - where we have to defend ourselves legally.